How artificial intelligence can change usability testing

 Typically, after some usability interviews with users, our teams end up with tons of notes in the form of spreadsheets, notebooks or recordings.
 Then we spend substantial time building those notes into comprehensive summaries and one way of making this happen is to stick the most important elements on a board for the whole team to see.

 User experience and Artificial Intelligence share a common objective: to predict human behavior and anticipate what will happen next.
 Language and emotional analysis is a common denominator in both disciplines.
 It is at that touching point that we saw an opportunity to create something new.
 Working on it quickly became clear to us that the constant need for teams to gather emotions from the users and the long and tedious process of analyzing results after an empathy mapping interview with several users was a perfect mixture of need/problem.

 We identified “4” Ways Artificial Intelligence can change the user experience interview:

 Deep Learning.
 The way we can get the most of what users say during an interview and how we can give value to their expressions.

 Gestural Data.
 How we will be able to determine through user actions the non-verbal mind-state of the user.

 Facial Recognition.
 The depth of insight we will be able to have when interpreting their emotions and expressions.

-**Semantical Data. **Often users give insight in the form of linguistic keys, meaning they express themselves into code phrases that later are analyzed by UX designers to provide meaning.
-Using Machine learning we can create a deep understanding of the user intentions and give visibility to hidden information expressed by the user.
+Semantical Data.
+Often users give insight in the form of linguistic keys, by expressing themselves in coded phrases that later are analyzed by ux designers to provide meaning.
+Using Machine learning we can create a deep understanding of users intentions and make hidden information expressed by the users visible.

-Artificial Intelligence can speed up the process of emotional design on usability testing, the constant need to gather information from what the user is expressing without the need to hear over and over again multiple interviews is a must in design thinking.
-Also, the capacity to overcome the classification of data and the collaborative capacities offered by digital environments make the perfect combination of methodologies.
+Artificial Intelligence can speed up the process of emotional design on usability testing, the constant need to gather information from what the user is expressing without the time consuming burden of listening over and over again to multiple interviews is a must in design thinking.
+In addition, the capacity to overcome classification of data and the collaborative capacities offered by digital environments make the perfect combination of methodologies.